ucb-eecs151tapeout/eecs151t-labs/151t_lab_1a.md

 >
 > Read the note in step (3) for context.
 >
 > We have fixed the problem of getting our Guest machine Internet access but now how do we access the Guest machine from our Host Machine?
 We could just do everything through the window that UTM gives us, but we want to use SSH and our Host computer's shell because that's a much nicer user experience (Copy paste 🖌️, colors 🎨, etc etc...).
 But recall we set our machine up like a "new computer" to the network.
 Under this model, we need the IP of our device on the network to SSH - But since we are using DHCP, this address changes once in a while, killing our SSH session randomly.
-Also, some networks (such as eduroam) won't allow you to SSH into other devices on the network.
+Also, some networks (such as eduroam or other university networks) won't allow you to SSH into other devices on the network.
 What we did in step (5) & (6) was create a Local Area Network (LAN) on your Host that includes your Host & Guest machine, then created new network interfaces on Host & Guest to talk on this LAN.
 This then allows you to have a local, direct line from your Host machine to your Guest machine via SSH.
 If you go to your Host machine and ping `192.168.64.2`, you will notice 1-2ms ping time.

-**(7) Reboot, SSH, Patch .bashrc Files**
+**(7) Reboot, SSH, .bashrc environment variables**

 * At this point, you can reboot Guest.
 * Once the Guest reboots, you can minimize the UTM window showing you the console and SSH into your machine using `ssh <username>@192.168.64.2` on your Host machine.